imperionite/cp2a/Homework #3: GUI Practice.md

 ![Login](https://drive.google.com/uc?id=11DNKKW9q_hB_-f_X4J73cmua9xE_T0Us)

 **Note**: Regarding the requirement for [MPHCR04](https://docs.google.com/spreadsheets/d/1AHv2ht0gqcOINH_yn08s8NBn5DFM-7RIhZlnDWJyEpU/edit?gid=299960867#gid=299960867) features related to authentication, my prerequisite project in `CP 1` and this current project have `user authentication` enabled by default, along with other features, due to the design and development of the backend API of this app.
 Additionally, a simple implementation of role-based access control distinguishes between admin users and regular users or employees.
-To elaborate, although it was not my intention to implement this feature in advance without understanding the requirements of CP 2's project deliverable, I am glad that I made the decision to do so before it was explicitly required.
+To elaborate, although it was not my intention to implement this feature in advance without understanding the requirements of CP 2's project deliverable, but I am glad that I made the decision to do so before it was explicitly required.

 ---